tslavchev-alumni/gtfsrt-audit-dbt/notes/portfolio_worklog.md

 ## 2026-01-18 — Reviewed S3 -> snowflake pipe
 - S3 bucket defined as snowflake stage
-- pipe in snowflake auto-ingests new files in the stage *one JSON element per row*.
+- Pipe in snowflake auto-ingests new files in the stage *one JSON element per row*.